sequencefilm/docs-and-issues/docs/bugtracker.md

 ### Recently Added

-Here's a list of the **30 most recently added** Final Cut Pro bug reports:
+Here's a list of the **30 most recently added** Sequence bug reports:

 {{ include "bugtracker-recent" }}